facebookresearch/rmac/README.md

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.

 ## License
-RMAC is <YOUR LICENSE HERE> licensed, as found in the LICENSE file.
+RMAC is CC-by-NC licensed, as found in the LICENSE file.